 Looking for a Naraka Bladepoint tier list?
-The sharp new battle royale game has swung its way into the Steam charts during both of its open betas, thanks to a combination of precise, third-person melee combat and the ability to grapple and swing majestically across its intricate map.
+The sharp new battle royale game swung its way into the Steam charts during both of its open betas and is looking to do the same on its release day, thanks to a combination of precise, third-person melee combat and the ability to grapple and swing majestically across its intricate map.

-If you’re planning on jumping into the fray when the Naraka Bladepoint release date arrives, you may be wondering which character to pick.
+If you’re planning on jumping into the fray, you may be wondering which character to pick.
 There are currently seven confirmed Naraka Bladepoint characters available to choose from: Viper Ning, Temulch, Matari, Tarka Ji, Kurumi, Yoto Hime, and Tianhai.
-Onmyouji’s Yoto Hime has recently been announced as a pre-order bonus character, and more new characters may be revealed closer to release, though we won’t know how they play until the game is out.
+Onmyouji’s Yoto Hime is a pre-order bonus character, and more new characters may be revealed after the game’s release.

-Across the two betas, it appears that players have determined which characters are currently the strongest, which are the best Naraka Bladepoint weapons they can use, and which could benefit from a balance change to measure up before launch.
+Across the two betas, it appears that players have determined which characters are currently the strongest, which are the best Naraka Bladepoint weapons they can use, and which could benefit from a balance change.
 In the meantime, here are the best Naraka Bladepoint characters, so you can decide who to start with in August.

 The best Naraka Bladepoint characters are:

-Viper Ning’s F skill, Yushan Enigma, releases a blast of energy that knocks enemies back.
+Viper Ning’s F skill, Yushan Enigma, releases a blast of energy that knocks enemies back, which she can use once every 15 seconds.
 Her ultimate, Twilight Crimson, is a five-second channel that marks all visible enemies and stuns them once channelling is complete.
 Unfortunately, her ultimate is countered by Matari’s invisibility, even though lore-wise that doesn’t make much sense as Viper Ning doesn’t see with her eyes – hopefully this will be patched.

 Those are all the details we have on the best Naraka Bladepoint characters; we’ll be sure to keep you updated on any new developments.
 In the meantime, you may wish to learn how you can alter these characters into your very own by using Naraka Bladepoint character customisation.